 'I cry ... but tears don't seem to help me carry on ...'

-It takes ten thousand hours.
-Jim was one of those who spent them - and ten thousand more.
-He is still spending.
-He writes songs from the rawest edge of his heart, from the innermost membranes of his eyeballs.
-He has been to the brink, like the rest of us.
+Jim writes songs from the gut, from the membranes of his eyeballs.
+He has been to the brink.
 He shares the pain and heartache.
-He scrawls rings around laughable X Factor wannabes who spout a bit of karaoke down the Nag's Head, then present as would-be pop stars, thinking that all it takes is the ability to gargle a passable vocal impersonation of Sam Smith or Ed Sheeran, Sam Cooke or Otis, and to 'want it soooo much'.
+He runs rings around 'X Factor' wannabes who spout a bit of karaoke down the Nag's and present as pop stars.
+They think that all it takes is the ability to gargle a passable impersonation of Sam Smith or Ed Sheeran, Taylor Swift or Lady GaGa, and to 'want it soooo much'.